The Phoenix and the Turtle by William Shakespeare

 | |

+Simple were so well compounded.
 That it cried how true a twain Seemeth this concordant one!
 Love hath reason, reason none If what parts can so remain.
 Whereupon it made this threne To the phoenix and the dove, Co-supreme and stars of love; As chorus to their tragic scene.
 THRENOS.
 Beauty, truth, and rarity.
 Grace in all simplicity, Here enclos'd in cinders lie.
 Death is now the phoenix' nest; And the turtle's loyal breast To eternity doth rest, Leaving no posterity:-- 'Twas not their infirmity, It was married chastity.
-Truth may seem, but cannot be: Beauty brag, but 'tis not she; Truth and beauty buried be. |
+Truth may seem, but cannot be: Beauty brag, but 'tis not she; Truth and beauty buried be. | |